Fred Beckey: Later accomplishments

 In 2003, his 563-page book on the history of the region, Range of Glaciers, was published by the Oregon Historical Society Press.
 According to a reviewer, he did much of the research for the volume in Washington, D.C., at the Library of Congress and the National Archives, scouring files of the State Department, U.S. Geological Survey and other agencies.
 Beckey also perused the Canadian archives in Ottawa, Ontario; Hudson's Bay Co. archives in Winnipeg, Manitoba; British Columbia archives in Victoria, British Columbia; records of the Northwest Boundary Survey at Yale University; and records of the Northern Pacific and Great Northern railroads in Minneapolis.

 Beckey continued climbing when over 90 years old.
 His life was the subject of a 2017 documentary, directed by David O'Leske and produced by Patagonia, called Dirtbag: The Legend of Fred Beckey.
 The film won over 26 international awards, including: the Best Feature Mountain Film at the 2017 Banff Mountain Film Festival; the Best Mountaineering Film at the 2017 Kendal Mountain Film Festival; and, the People's Choice Award at the 2017 Banff Mountain Book Festival.

 Mount Beckey, a previously unnamed, 8,500-foot peak in remote West-Central Alaska Range (62°51′20″N 152°8′15″W), was named after Beckey, after he, Calvin Hebert and John Middendorf climbed it in 1996.

+Death

 Fred Beckey died of congestive heart failure, in Seattle, on October 30, 2017 at the age of 94.